-Reporting Earmarked Contributions: A committee that makes a contribution to another committee earmarked for a third specifically identified committee must disclose the specifically identified committee as an intermediary at the time the earmarked contribution is made.
+Reporting Earmarked Contributions: A committee that makes a contribution to another committee earmarked for a third specifically identified committee must disclose the specifically identified committee as the recipient of the contribution and the other committee as an intermediary at the time the earmarked contribution is made.
 The specifically identified committee must disclose the contributor and intermediary at the time the funds are received from the intermediary.
 The intermediary must disclose receipt of the funds as a miscellaneous increase to cash on Schedule I of Form 460 at the time the funds are received and must disclose the expenditure as the transfer of an earmarked contribution from the contributor to the specifically identified committee at the time the funds are given to the specifically identified committee.